MGDSoft/FixturesGeneratorBundle/README.md

     fixture_path_default: '%kernel.root_dir%/../src/AppBundle/DataFixtures/ORM' # Default %kernel.root_dir%/DataFixtures/ORM
 ```

-Execute Command to generate Fixtures, by default it take all entities for your proyect and generate all fixtures for play in dev and for test purpose
+Execute Command to generate Fixtures, by default it take all entities for your proyect and generate all fixtures for play in dev and for test purpose.
+If you want to create for an entity use **--entity** option, and if you want to create all dependencies of that entity use **-r** option

 ```
 bin/console mgdsoft:fixtures:generate